Icni/paideia_game_engine_design/setup.md

 ## VSCode Extensions

 You only really to install `rust-analyzer`.
-In VSCode, go to the little grid-shaped icon for the Extension Manager and search up `rust-analyzer`, then click `install`.
+In VSCode, go to the little grid- shaped icon for the Extension Manager and search up `rust-analyzer`, then click `install`.